jaabmar/HAIPW/README.md

 ### **Dependencies**

-This package requires **Python 3.12.3** and the following libraries:
+This package requires at least **Python 3.12.3** and the following libraries:

 ```txt
 numpy==2.2.2